RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 The best machine learning model identifies the subset of people with high probability of conversion of around 36 % (3.6 X the average) by rank scoring the people on list (creating a targetted list) and provides a positive ROI of 79 %.

+Note: The test set is the out of bag sample that is a new data set and has not been used to train the machine learning models.

 Detailed analysis is provided in Bank Marketing Campaign - Paul - Final.ipynb file (in the githib repository)

 ### Average response rate (overall):